RynoM/self-hosted-deployment/README.md

 - Test the schedule workflow once its released.
 - The runner registration token only works once, so if you have to rebuild, you have to refresh the token.
 Maybe there is a solution for this?
-- automatically restart services in the workflow if files in their folders have changed.
+- Automatically restart services in the workflow if files in their folders have changed.
+- Reduce image size
+- Add image to Dockerhub?